Florida High School Age Limits and Graduation Requirements | 2025

 How to Graduate Early: The Accelerated Learning Pathway

-Florida’s dual enrollment makes three year graduation achievable through accelerated learning mechanisms:
+Florida’s dual enrollment makes a three-year graduation achievable through accelerated learning mechanisms:

 Year 1: Complete core requirements, maintain 3.0+ GPA

-Year 2: Begin dual enrollment (requires 3.0 meeting scholarship eligibility benchmarks)
+Year 2: Begin dual enrollment (requires 3.0 to meet scholarship eligibility benchmarks)

 Year 3: Maximize dual enrollment and AP courses